Configuration Parameters

 {UID | user name}

-The name of the user on whose behalf the component is run.
-The user name can be specified either as the user’s number UID or as the user’s login.
-If the user name consists of numbers (i.e. similar to number UID), it is specified with the “name:” prefix, for example: RunAsUser = name:123456.
+User on behalf of whom the component is started.
+Either a numerical UID of the user or a user name (login) can be specified.
+If the user name consists of numbers (that is, the name is similar to a numerical UID), it must be specified with the “name:” prefix, for example: RunAsUser = name:123456.

-When the username is not specified, the component operation terminates with an error after the startup.
+If the user name is not specified, the component shuts down with an error upon startup.

 Default value: drweb